CariZa/sonarqube-walkthrough/walkthrough/1 Run and Setup Sonarqube with docker.md

 Give it a few minutes to spin up.

-You can allows follow logs if it’s taking a while to spin up
+You can follow logs if it’s taking a while to spin up

 ```
 $ docker logs sonarqube -f